bbauska/W3Cx-2of5/README.md

 Firefox does complain in the debugging console, but we will save that for week 4).
 In fact, you can even take out the "body" open and close tags (not the content, of course) and it will still work as expected.
-Not only that, if you take out the &lt;!doctype> statement, it still works (and Chrome still doesn't complain!).
+Not only that, if you take out the <!doctype> statement, it still works (and Chrome still doesn't complain!).

 What's actually happening is that the browser knows roughly what to expect in an HTML page, so if it sees a file ending in '.html' it will automatically stick some stuff in if it is not there already.
-It will typically make basic assumptions like: It is an HTML5 file, everything in there is content, so it goes in the &lt;body> section, the &lt;head> section is empty.
-If you right-click on an element and choose "Inspect", you will see that the browser has included the &lt;html> section containing the &lt;head> and &lt;body> sections, even though it wasn't there in your file.
+It will typically make basic assumptions like: It is an HTML5 file, everything in there is content, so it goes in the &lt;body&gt; section, the &lt;head&gt; section is empty.
+If you right-click on an element and choose "Inspect", you will see that the browser has included the <html> section containing the &lt;head&gt; and &lt;body&gt; sections, even though it wasn't there in your file.

 Note that we said "typically".
 The current behavior of most browsers will handle this, but it is "undefined" so there is no guarantee that next module's update won't break it.
-To be correct and complete, you need the &lt;!doctype> section and the &lt;html> section with &lt;head> and &lt;body>.
+To be correct and complete, you need the <!doctype> section and the <html> section with &lt;head&gt; and &lt;body&gt;.
 In any case, it is a good idea (best practice).

 Proper indentation is one way to make your code clearer and easier to
 understand: